 This is the first of a two-part history of German clandestine activities in South America in World War II.
-In this first volume, the author, Mr. David Mowry, identifies and presents a thorough account of German intelligence organizations engaged in clandestine work in South America and a well-researched, detailed report of the U.S. response to the perceived threat.
+In this first volume, the author, Mr. David Mowry, identifies and presents a thorough account of German intelligence organizations engaged in clandestine work in South America, and a well-researched, detailed report of the U.S. response to the perceived threat.
 This perception was, as Mr. Mowry alludes to in his conclusions, far greater than any actual danger.

 Mr. Mowry's conclusions, in general, are somewhat understated.
 It seems fairly clear from the evidence that the Germans never expected a great deal from their agents in South America or even in the United States in World War II.
-The lack of German espionage activity in these areas in WW II stands in stark contrast to the bombings and other activities which occurred during WWI.
-Perhaps these WWI experiences influenced U.S. policy makers to the extent that they overestimated the danger in WW II.
-In fact, it might be suggested that South America and the United States were not the major thrusts of German clandestine activity in WW II, but that Europe, England, North Africa, and the Middle East offered far more potential for beneficial results.
+The lack of German espionage activity in these areas in WWII stands in stark contrast to the bombings and other activities which occurred during WWI.
+Perhaps these WWI experiences influenced U.S. policy makers to the extent that they overestimated the danger in WWII.
+In fact, it might be suggested that South America and the United States were not the major threats of German clandestine activity in WW II, but that Europe, England, North Africa, and the Middle East offered far more potential for beneficial results.
 An examination of clandestine activities in these areas might produce different conclusions.
 One might also comment on the extraordinary activity that took place between and among U.S. intelligence organizations in the face of so small and unsuccessful a German effort.
 In addition to concluding that it had little effect on the outcome of the war, one might also have noted the similarities characterizing the nature of the relationships.
-Specifically, this includes the interagency bickering, lack of support, and jurisdictional disputes which characterized the relationships in the broader Comint field during and after the war.
+Specifically, this includes the relationships in the broader COMINT field during and after the war.